 Configuration field is included in the Message Content field or is not included when the MMS Ranging

 Mode Configuration Present field value is zero.

+The NB Channel Present field when one indicates that the NB Channel field is included in the Message Content field or is not included when the NB Channel Present field value is zero.

 10.38.9.8 One-to-one Response Compact frame